rohancragg/blog-notes/docs/misc/git-bash.md

 Whilst there are times when I'll use WSL too, there are times when I want to be working 'in Windows' but using a more Bash-like experience.
 This is where Git Bash come to the rescue.

-!!! note
+??? tip "Getting Git Bash"
     Git Bash is installed for you when you install Git for Windows, so if you're already using Git then you've kinda got this for free anyway.
+To get it use [Scoop](scoop.md) by running this command: `[scoop](scoop.md) install git`

 > *In Visual Studio Code, you can open an integrated terminal, initially starting at the root of your workspace.
 This can be convenient as you don't have to switch windows or alter the state of an existing terminal to perform a quick command-line task.*
 >